Visible form fields, submit buttons, disabled states, labels, and action targets

 Problem checker

 A contact form can look normal while the submit button is disabled, the form has no clear contact field, the action path is missing, or the mobile page hides the next step.
-SiteLeak checks public evidence around form structure, CTA visibility, broken links, browser errors, and mobile context without submitting the form or creating a test lead.
+SiteLeak checks public evidence around form structure, CTA visibility, broken links, script or provider issues, and mobile context without submitting the form or creating a test lead.

 Phone, email, contact, booking, quote, and request CTA signals near the form